Amperclock/amperclock.github.io/_posts/2021-01-22-creating-the-blog-with-Jekyll.markdown

 {% highlight bash %}bundle exec jekyll serve {% endhighlight %}

 ## 3) Chaging the standard theme
 I was not a fan of the daymode of [Minima], the standard theme that come with Jekyll (yes, I'm carrying about my eyeballs).
 I choose to keep the same layout, but wanted it dark.
 Luckily, this feature was added to the version 3.0 of [Minima].
 The issue is that, at the time of writing, it has not been released.
 I'll have to pull it directly from Github.

+**NOTE : GITHUB PAGES DOESN'T SUPPORT CUSTOM THEMES YET.
+THIS CONFIGURATION IS USELESS IF YOU USE GITHUB PAGES.
+TO HAVE THE DARKMODE, I NEED TO WAIT FOR THE OFFICIAL RELEASE OF THE VERSION 3.0 OF MINIMA**

 First, let's update the Minima's version:
 {% highlight bash %}